AaronLasseigne/active_interaction/README.md

     end

     # In a controller action (for instance), you can run it:
+    def new
+      @signup = UserSignup.new
+    end

     def create
-      outcome = UserSignup.run(params[:user])
+      @signup = UserSignup.run(params[:user])

       # Then check to see if it worked:
-      if outcome.valid?
+      if @signup.valid?
-        render json: {message: "Great success, #{outcome.result.name}!"}
+        redirect_to welcome_path(user_id: signup.result.id)
       else
-        render json: outcome.errors.full_messages.to_json, status: 422
+        render action: :new
       end
     end

+You might have noticed that ActiveInteraction::Base quacks like ActiveRecord::Base.
+It can use validations from your Rails application and check validation with `valid?`.
+Any errors are added to `errors` which works exactly like an ActiveRecord model.

-## How do I call an ActiveInteraction?
+## How do I call an interaction?

-You have two choices.
+There are two way to call an interaction.
 Given UserSignup, you can do this:

     outcome = UserSignup.run(params)
     if outcome.valid?